Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

 ### 1. Understanding Granularity
 Before and after cleaning before analyzing, it is important to understand the granularity of the table and whether it is consistent or not.
 ### 2. Standardization of text and numeric values
-Here format texts to a fixed casing and also casting the numerics to right data type if not already done by default.
+Texts are given fixed casing and numerics are casted to the right data type based on what their columns represent.
 ### 3. Imputation  (3 rounds)
-Missing numeric values will be carefully imputed with consideration to how they can skew the integrity of the data.
+Missing numeric values will be carefully imputed and calculated with consideration to how they can skew the integrity of the data.
+And if they will affect integrity, then null.
 ### 4. Adding an 'Issue' column
 Adding an Issue column to flag remaining nulls for PowerBI.
-### 5. Producing a file ready for PowerBI
+### 5. Producing 2 files ready for PowerBI
-The final step before analyzing the data.
+Usable file containing rows with only VALID values and Unusable with INVALID values.
 # Note:
 Common business questions that I could think of will be answered via both SQL and PowerBI dashboard.
 The full detailed break-down of the SQL data cleaning will be available in a pdf file.